-The Feedback Score is a score attached to your game, calculated to decide who appears first in the search results.
+The karma is a score attached to your game, calculated to decide what appears first in the search results.
 The more ratings & comments you give, the higher your score!
 The more ratings & comments you receive, the lower it gets.
 The goal is simply to help reward the people who are active during the ratings phase.

 If you are entering a competitive division, make sure to rate & comment enough games, or your entry might stay hidden in the results and you might not get enough ratings for an official ranking.

-Alakajam's Feedback Score uses a secret recipe transmitted from father to son since 50 generations!
+Alakajam's karma uses a secret recipe transmitted from father to son since 50 generations!
 Its details are kept vague on purpose, but you might want to know that: